ChrisDuffley/stationPlaylist/addoninternals.md

 In addition to using column retriever routine in Track Dial, Columns Explorer needs to know Studio version in use, as Studio 5.1x shows columns not found in Studio 5.0x (this is checked when entering SPL Assistant as discussed later).
 In addition, since not all track items expose more than ten columns or column slots cannot be configured for some items (notably Creator's Playlist Editor), Columns Explorer needs to know how many columns can be retrieved and take action if no column slot can be defined.

-Once column slots are defined (for items allowing configuring column slots, which are Studio's Playlist Viewer, Track Tool, and Creator's main tracks list, Columns Explorer performs the following:
+Once column slots are defined (for items allowing configuring column slots, which are Studio's Playlist Viewer, Track Tool, Creator's main tracks list, and playlist editor in Creator and Remote VT, Columns Explorer performs the following:

 1. Checks if you are indeed focused on a track item, and if not, it'll say "not a track".
 With the removal of SPL Assistant, number row commands in 2020, this is no longer checked as track items themselves will define Columns Explorer commands.
 2. Consults a list of column slots and locates corresponding column index for the slot in question.